Brad Johns

-Bradley "Brad" Harris Johns is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2017 provincial election.
+Bradley Harris Johns is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2017 provincial election.
 A member of the Progressive Conservative Association of Nova Scotia, he represents the electoral district of Sackville-Uniacke.

 Early life and education

 Johns grew up in Middle Sackville and graduated from Sackville High School in 1988 and then attended Mount Saint Vincent University, graduating with a Bachelor of Arts in History.

 Before politics

 Prior to his election to the House of Assembly, Johns was a Halifax Regional Municipal Councillor from 2000 until his defeat in 2016.
 During his tenure as a councillor, Johns was twice ranked as "HRM's most absent councillor", missing 19 Committee of the Whole, standing committee and community council meetings in 2015, and 25 in 2014.
 From 2007-2010, Johns did not receive a grade above "C" from The Coast's Councillor Report Cards, receiving a "D" grade in 2007, 2008 and 2010.
 He also received a "D" grade in the year 2000.
 When asked for an interview prior to the 2008 grades being released, Johns was quoted as saying, "Why the hell would I want to meet with The Coast?...
 You guys keep giving me a D and I get elected with more votes than anyone else.".

 Johns was also the first elected representative to serve as a chairperson for the RCMP / HRP Board of Police Commissioners and was deputy mayor of the Halifax Regional Municipality in 2010 and 2011.